 Some germs can grow at cold temperatures – even in the fridge.
 To keep food safe, eat leftovers within two days.

 Keep food out of the fridge for the shortest time possible and when you're eating outside at a barbecue or picnic, use a cool bag or cool box.

 If you're putting out food for a party, try not to leave it out for more than four hours.
-Otherwise germs might have a party of their own.

 - keep raw food such as meat, poultry and vegetables separate from ready-to-eat food